bhagyeshagresar/arm_move-and-diff_drive/diff_drive/README.md

 1. Compile the workspace using `catkin_make`
 2. Source the setup script of the workspace using `source devel/setup.bash`
-3. Run the launchfile ddrive.launch using `roslaunch diff_drive ddrive.launch use_fake:=true`
+3. Run the launchfile ddrive.launch using `roslaunch diff_drive ddrive.launch`

 # Video Demonstration of the Robot doing flips